landongw/Healthify/README.md

 # HEALTHIFY

-Healthify is a team working on *ECG* signal .
+We are HEALTHIFY, working on *ECG* signal .

 our first target is to diagnose these diagnostic classes:
 * Myocardial infarction